Taking care of your family financially can be a real challenge, especially when you are also trying to manage personal debt.

 How to cope with financial anxiety

 When things start getting on top of you it is important to remember you are never in this alone.
-In the meantime, here are six more things you can do to make things a little easier…
+Here are 6 things you can do to make things a little easier

 4 minute read